ahmedesa/laravel-api-tool-kit-docs/general-tips.md

 has_children: false
 permalink: general-tips
 ---
+# Typography
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ## **General Tips**

 ### Use Exceptions for Clear Error Handling
 Prefer throwing exceptions instead of directly returning JSON responses.
-The the package will catch the error and format the response automatically.
+The package will catch the error and format the response automatically.

 Bad: